 The bill amends the Michigan Fireworks Safety Act by updating regulations related to the sale and use of consumer fireworks.
-Key changes include the requirement for retail locations to comply with specific fire safety standards, including the installation of fire suppression systems in permanent buildings, effective December 28, 2018.
+Key changes include the requirement for retail locations to comply with specific fire safety standards, including the installation of fire suppression systems in permanent buildings, effective from December 28, 2018.
 Retailers must also provide a notice with each purchase detailing the permitted times for the ignition and use of fireworks, and they are subject to civil fines for non-compliance.
 Additionally, the bill clarifies that local governments can enact ordinances regulating the ignition and use of consumer fireworks, but not their sale or distribution.

 Statutes affected: